MSDE Recommended Early Childhood Curriculum

 - Comprehensive curriculum (ages 3, 4, and 5)

-The State recommendations provide direction specifically to Head Start, center-based child care centers, non-public pre-kindergarten and kindergarten programs, and other licensed early care and education programs in selecting curricular resources that are aligned with the - Guidelines for Healthy Child Development and Care of Young Children (birth to age 3) and the Maryland Early Learning Standards.
+The State recommendations provide direction specifically to Head Start, center-based child care centers, non-public pre-kindergarten and kindergarten programs, and other licensed early care and education programs in selecting curricular resources.

 Early childhood programs operated by local boards of education are not required to select from the State-recommended list but must certify that the local curriculum is aligned with the Maryland College and Career-Ready Standards.